Br0Fi/goscalc/README.md

     ./goscalc /path/to/config.json
 ```

 + The mesh goscalc uses is the one given by wavegen (and the reciprocal lattice is inferred in combination with max_kvalue_Ang in config.json, see above).
 To change the number of mesh points or the mesh parameter you have to edit the parameters mmax and rmax, respectively, in wavegen_mod.f.
-Mesh sizes of mmax=2^14 or more lead to issues in wavegen.
-If this is necessary, increasing the maximum number of iterations might help.

 ### Output:
 	The output directory includes a copy of the config file, the command line log,